Our Vision and Values

 that all people deserve medically sound, comprehensive, and culturally appropriate sexual and reproductive health information and care.

 the personal and profound decision of whether, when, and how to become a parent and condemn political interference with decisions about pregnancy and parenting.
-When a woman has decided to end her pregnancy, she should be able to get safe, timely, affordable care in her community, without anyone shaming, threatening, or trying to impose their beliefs on her.
+When a person has decided to end their pregnancy, they should be able to get safe, timely, affordable care in their community, without anyone shaming, threatening, or trying to impose their beliefs on them.

-that each woman should have access to the health care providers she needs to support healthy pregnancy and childbirth – from before she becomes pregnant and continuing through childbirth and afterward.
+everyone -- including transgender and non-binary individuals -- should have access to the health care providers they need to support healthy pregnancy and childbirth – from before they become pregnant and continuing through childbirth and afterward.

 the ways in which a person’s ability to get contraception, abortion services, prenatal care, and other reproductive health services has for too long been diminished or blocked based on income, race, immigration status, age, sexuality, gender, or where they live.
-We decry the crisis of maternal death in this country and to the disproportionate impact on Black women
+We decry the crisis of maternal death in this country and to the disproportionate impact on Black and Indigenous birthing communities.

 families and acknowledge the demanding work of raising children.
 As such, we affirm that parents should have the resources necessary for families to thrive, including being able to raise children in healthy communities that are free from violence.